-- With or without an operator in the seat, the engine starts with the Forward Speed Control (FSC) and/or the PTO engaged. - With an operator in the seat, the engine starts but dies soon after the Forward Speed Control (FSC) or PTO is engaged. - Without an operator on the seat, the engine continues to run with the Forward Speed Control (FSC) and/or PTO engaged. - With an operator in the seat, the Forward Speed Control (FSC) and PTO disengaged and warning horn sounding, but the starter will not engage.
+- With or without an operator in the seat, the engine starts with the Forward Speed Control (FSC) and/or the PTO engaged, or the parking brake disengaged. - With an operator in the seat and the parking brake engaged, the engine starts but dies soon after the parking brake is disengaged and the Forward Speed Control (FSC) or PTO is en- - Without an operator in the seat, the engine starts and continues to run with the Forward Speed Control (FSC) and/or PTO engaged, or the parking brake disengaged. - With an operator in the seat, the Forward Speed Control (FSC) and PTO disengaged, the parking brake engaged, and Oil Pressure Warning Horn sounding, but the starter will not engage.